PowerDNS/pdns/docs/settings.rst

 .. versionadded:: 4.2.0

 Turn on supermaster support.
-See :ref:`supemaster-operation`.
+See :ref:`supermaster-operation`.

 .. _setting-tcp-control-address: